 In fact, the World Health Organization recently added ‘gaming disorder’ to its list of mental health conditions.

-Gaming disorder can be used synonymously with video gaming addiction and refers to the condition where an individual loses control over their gaming habits, and they start prioritizing gaming over other interests.
+Gaming disorder can be used synonymously with video gaming addiction in medical and psychological contexts.
+It refers to the condition where individuals lose control over their gaming habits completely.
+They start prioritizing gaming over other interests, responsibilities, and important relationships in their lives.

 While some people play video games for purely recreational purposes, others use gaming as a coping mechanism for their stress and anxiety.
 As such, understanding the motivation behind the gaming is key to identifying the cause of their disorder.
 A study found that using gaming as a coping mechanism for stress resulted in even higher levels of stress.